Skip to main content

 note

-Declarative compute configs provide a unified syntax for specifying compute requirements for Anyscale clusters.
-These configs are highly portable and work across all cloud resources and stacks.
+Declarative compute configs let you specify CPU, memory, GPU, and accelerator requirements directly, rather than selecting from a list of predefined instance types.
+These configs are portable and work across all cloud resources and stacks.

 How declarative compute configs work